kora-projects/kora-docs/mkdocs/blog/en/myth-of-large-community.md

 Community depth is more valuable than community volume.

-## The Ecosystem Question Should Become More Precise
+## The Ecosystem Question Should Become More Precise { #ecosystem-question-precise }

 Instead of saying: